JeffersonLab/clas12-epics/apps/waveformApp/README.md

   * most with ~200 long waveforms
   * two with 5K long waveforms
   * one with a 20K long waveform
+  * with update period of 5 seconds
 * 40K total input PVs
 * Peak CPU usage of 4.6% (Intel Xeon E5-2620 2.4 GHz)
+  * decreasing update period to 1 second increased CPU usage to 13%
 * Memory usage of 1.4 GB

 ### TODO: